 8. Stay in a Rustic (or Glamorous) Cabin

-Cabins, cottages, and vacation homes are plentiful in the Great Smoky Mountains region.
+Even though Great Smoky only has one lodging option, cabins, cottages, and vacation homes are plentiful in the Great Smoky Mountains region.
 You'll find rustic cabins for adventure travel, luxurious homes with large balconies, outdoor kitchens, and hot tubs for family reunions, and romantic hideaways for honeymooners and other occasions.
 One thing they all have in common is the view of the Great Smoky Mountains.

 10. Be an Unapologetic Tourist

-Surrounding Great Smoky Mountains National Park are gateway towns with attractions and sourvenirs for the traveler.
+Surrounding Great Smoky Mountains National Park are gateway towns with attractions and souvenirs for the traveler.
 After a retreat to nature, emerge into town and enjoy aquariums, rides, museums, and Dollywood, an amusement park and resort founded by country singer and actress Dolly Parton.
 A bit farther down the road you'll enter Asheville.
 There you can tour the Biltmore Mansion built by George Vanderbilt, and sample wine from their estate winery.